 Our new covenant is the only everlasting covenant.
 We must meet God’s everlasting covenant requirement of circumcision of our body of flesh.
 It happens when we repent of having lived for that earthly body and make the commitment to do away with it in the sea.

 That old body of flesh must be removed in baptism so that we can be raised up with Christ.
-Paul tells us, “Therefore if you have been raised up with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
+Paul says, “Therefore if you have been raised up with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
 Set your mind on the things above, not on the things that are on earth.”
 (Colossians 3:1-2)

 doubt that the

 LORD would have been pleased with any elder or leader who would tell

-out of the land of slavery.
+brought out of the land of slavery.
 God’s message through

-That old story is a copy of our story but everything necessary for salvation has been clearly revealed in the New Testament scriptures.
-We sometimes, however, have trouble understanding the word spoken so He created the same message in the earthly copy.
-We need to study them anyway, so that we can know that, "JESUS IS LORD".
+That old Hebrew story is a copy of our story but everything necessary for salvation has been clearly revealed in the New Testament scriptures.

+If we are confused with the direct statements of the New Testament, we need to study the old earthly copies.
+We need to study them so that we can know that, "JESUS IS LORD".

 Image of the cross is from FreeFoto.com